XeroxQ/chronograph/README.md

 **HomeyScript**

-Timers and stopwatches can also be controlled using [HomeyScript](https://homeyscript.homey.app).
+In addition to the available flow cards, timers and stopwatches can also be controlled using [HomeyScript](https://homeyscript.homey.app).
 For example, this script will stop all running timers:

 ```javascript
 let app = await Homey.apps.getApp({id:'nl.fellownet.chronograph'});